google/prettytensor/docs/pretty_tensor_top_level.md

 * init: The init function to use or a Tensor to copy.
 * dt: The datatype, defaults to float.
 This will automatically extract the base dtype.
-* train: Whether or not the variable should be trained.
+* train: Whether or not the variable should be trained; defaults to True unless a default_scope has overridden it.

 ##### Returns: